matgrand/slurm_singularity_cluster/README.md

         python --version # Print the python version python -c "import torch; print(torch.__version__)" # Print the pytorch version
     ```
-    The `mydefinition.def` file will create a singularity container based on the official pytrch docker
+    The `mydefinition.def` file will create a singularity container based on the official pytorch docker
     image (for more base images refer to the [docker hub](https://hub.docker.com/)).
 It will install
     the `matplotlib` python package.
     It will also print the python and pytorch versions.